talifhaniedward/retail-business-analytics-sql-project/README.md

 ### Key Insight

-Although Gauteng generated the highest revenue, it had the **lowest customers per store**.
+Although Gauteng generated the highest revenue, it had the lowest customers per store.

 This suggests **market cannibalization caused by store concentration**.